Esophageal Cancer Clinical Trial

 VI.
 To provide residual biospecimens and associated data from the project to the cancer research community.

-Patients undergo collection of tissue and blood samples prior to initiation of treatment, during treatment, and at disease progression.
+Patients undergo collection of tissue and blood samples prior to initiation of treatment, during treatment, post treatment and at disease progression.
 Patients with hematological malignancies also undergo collection of bone marrow and cerebral spinal fluid at the same time points.
 Archival blood and tissue, as well as bone marrow of patients with hematological malignancies, is also collected, if available.
-Patient medical records are reviewed, and data is collected for at least 10 years.
+Patient medical records are reviewed, and data is collected for at least 5 years.

 Is consistent with OR has been diagnosed with one of the following: